Learn to extract business or statistical information from large data sets with R

 With the emphasis very much on practical applications, not mathematical theory, we learn about descriptives, distribution, regression and correlation (including multiple regression), t-tests, ANOVA and categorical data analysis (including chi-squared).
 There is a strong emphasis of the applicability of statistical techniques to organisational problems, refining our models and rigourously testing them for reliability.

 We learn the basics of procedural programming – variables, control structures and writing simple functions – before moving on to building more sophisticated functions geared to manipulating large datasets.
-There will also be an introduction to more advanced programming concepts (scope, object-orientation, performance enhancement).

 Data loading, cleaning and transformation: